k0retux/fuddly/docs/source/data_model.rst

   The current specific attributes are:

-  - ``MH.Attr.AcceptConfChange``: Used for *generator* node.
-If set, a call to :meth:`fuzzfmk.data_model.Node.set_current_conf()` will be called on the generated node (default behavior).
-  - ``MH.Attr.CloneExtNodeArgs``: Used for *generator* node and *function* node.
-If set, during a cloning operation (e.g., full copy of the modeled data containing this node) if the node parameters do not belong to the graph representing the data, they will be cloned (full copy).
-Otherwise, they will just be referenced (default behavior).
-Rationale for default behavior: When a *generator* or *function* node is duplicated within a non terminal node, the node parameters may be unknown to it, thus considered as external, while still belonging to the full data.
-  - ``MH.Attr.ResetOnUnfreeze``: Used for *generator* node.
-If set, a call to :meth:`fuzzfmk.data_model.Node.unfreeze()` on the node will provoke the reset of the *generator* itself, meaning that the next time its value will be asked for, it will be recomputed (default behaviour).
-If unset, a call to the method :meth:`fuzzfmk.data_model.Node.unfreeze()` will provoke the call of this method on the already existing generated node (and if it didn't exist by this time it would have been computed first).
   - ``MH.Attr.TriggerLast``: This attribute can be set directly through the keyword ``trigger_last``.
 Refer to it for details.